9 Steps to Follow to Become More Productive

 - Delegate tasks – you are not a superhero

-- Eliminate distraction and prep your area before you start
+- Eliminate distractions and prep your area before you start

 And for more information on productivity, purchase The One Thing book.